pukkapies/urop2019/README.md

 documentation in the script for more details).
 The silent information, the arrays, and the sampling rate of each track are optionally stored as an npz file in the given directory.

-The silent information is processed and interpreted by `track_wrangle_silence.py`, and the results, e.g. effective_clip_length, max_silence_length are appended to the dataframe. `track_wrangle_silence` provides functions that can filter out tracks based on their silent information.
+The silent information is processed and interpreted by `wrangler_silence.py`, and the results, e.g. effective_clip_length, max_silence_length are appended to the dataframe. `wrangler_silence` provides functions that can filter out tracks based on their silent information.
 In our experient, tracks with ???????????????????